Preseason No. 1 Northwestern can finish the season the same way

 Northwestern baseball started the season No. 1 and now has the chance to finish the 2017 campaign in the same spot.

 The Trojans dropped Boiling Springs 4-2 Wednesday night to advance to the 5A state title series, the school’s first championship appearance since 2014 when it lost to Sumter.
-The Trojans (28-4) will travel Saturday to either River Bluff or Lexington; the Lower State championship went to a decisive second game that didn’t finish before the print deadline.
+The Trojans (28-4) will travel Saturday to River Bluff.

 “At the beginning of the year they thought they didn’t have to do the work to stay there,” said Northwestern coach Mitch Walters.
 “I told them it was just a vote that we had the potential.”